Fevol/obsidian-typings/MIGRATION.md

 # Migration guide

-There are some breaking changes made between `v1` and `v2` of this package.
+Some breaking changes were made between `1.x.x` and `2.0.0` versions of this package.

 ## Mandatory changes

-- If you were using in your `tsconfig.json`, `"moduleResolution": "Classic"`, switch it to more modern option.
+- If you were using in your `tsconfig.json`, `"moduleResolution": "classic"`, you will need to switch to a more modern option (such as `bundler`, `nodenext`, `node10`).
-- Importing undocumented methods now requires you to import from `obsidian-typings`, and not just `obsidian` module.
+- Importing undocumented methods now requires you to import from `obsidian-typings`, rather than the `obsidian` package.
 This is done in order to make it more apparent that you are making use of undocumented and possibly volatile API.
-See below for the full list of interfaces that should be imported as `import { X } from "obsidian-typings"` instead of `import { X } from "obsidian"`:
+These should be imported as `import { X } from "obsidian-typings"` instead of `import { X } from "obsidian"`.
+See below for the full list of interfaces:

   <details>
     <summary>Full list of interfaces that need to be imported from <code>obsidian-typings</code> module</summary>